2024 Public Chain RWA Annual Research Report - Market Deconstruction and Paradigm Shift

 Divergence and Coordination of Global Regulatory Trends

 • U.S. SEC: In 2024, the SEC clarified the regulatory framework for security tokens and tokenized assets, emphasizing that such assets must comply with existing securities laws.
 This move provides clearer guidance for the compliant operation of RWA.
-In response to the SEC's regulation of digital assets, some RWA project parties (such as RWA Inc.) are collaborating with compliance consulting firms to analyze the securities nature of their RWA tokens and take corresponding compliance measures based on the analysis results.
+In response to the SEC's regulation of digital assets, some RWA project parties (such as RWA Inc.) collaborate with compliance consulting firms to analyze the securities nature of their RWA tokens and take corresponding compliance measures based on the analysis results.

 • EU MiCA: The EU has further supplemented regulatory provisions for RWA based on MiCA.
 MiCA categorizes stablecoins into asset-referenced tokens (ART) and electronic money tokens (EMT), setting clear requirements for their issuance and operation.
 Specifically, MiCA stipulates: